 Because classic car loans are often larger than regular car loans, longer repayment periods may be available from lenders to help reduce the monthly impact on your wallet.
 Rheude says, “I’ve spoken with a credit company that offers 96-month loans for purchases between $25k-$50k, 120-month terms for $50k-99k and 144-month terms for a purchase over $100k.”

 Of course, if your loan is for a longer period, you’ll end up paying more in the long run.
 Olmsted adds, “Classic car loans may run 10 years or more as opposed to three to seven years for your average car.
 This means you’re paying much more for your car as the interest piles up.”

-In summary, there are lenders that will finance classic cars, but you do need to search them out because not all auto loan lenders will.
-Furthermore, classic car loans will typically require a good credit score and a higher down payment than regular car loans while offering longer loan repayment periods.
-Approval will vary depending on the car you choose and how you plan to use it.
+There are lenders that will finance classic cars, if you’re willing to look for them.
+Not all auto loan lenders will consider them.
+Furthermore, classic car loans are riskier than most.
+As such, it’s essential that you have a good credit score and the willingness to make a high down payment.
+Approval varies depending on the car you choose and how you plan to use it.

-While getting a loan for your classic car may be a little more tricky than getting a loan for a new or used car, it is possible.
-Click here to get preapproved offers from leading lenders.
-It’s fast, and it won’t hurt your credit.
-You will get to see what rates you qualify for, pick the best offer and you’ll be driving your dream car in no time.
-Click here to compare auto lender reviews.
+While getting a loan for your classic car may be trickier than getting a loan for a new or used car, it is possible.
+Ready to get started?
+Click here to get pre-approved offers from leading lenders.
+You can see what rates you qualify for, pick the best offer, and be driving your dream car in no time.
+Or if you want to do more research first, compare auto lender reviews here.